bodom0015/selenium-test-harness/README.md

 The test suites can be run by:

 1. Eclipse (via the TestNG Eclipse plugin) - right click a testng-*.xml file in Eclipse and choose "Run As > TestNG Suite"
-2. Maven command line - navigate to the root folder of the project (with pom.xml) and execute "mvn clean package integration-test"
+2. Maven command line (via the maven-failsafe-plugin) - navigate to the root folder of the project, where the pom.xml file resides, and execute "mvn clean package integration-test"

 ## License